vanbrabantf/vanbrabantf.github.io/_posts/2017-12-7-atomic-commits.md

 Yes it is.
 I’m not going to lie to you, this is something you will have to actively do.
 But I assure you it will improve your workflow.

 Atomic commits will drive the quality of your code reviews on pull requests way up.
-People will not only see what you are doing, how you are doing it and the scope you are working in.
-It will also help with motivation.
+People will also understand your thought process, helping them to review the changes you made and keeping them motivated along the way.

 I bet you’re not very stoked to start a review on this one: